backrunner/vue-level/README.md

     prefix: 'level-',
     version: 1,
   },
-  shortcuts: true, // if set to true, we will add some functions });
+  shortcuts: true, // if set to true, we will add some functions, default is false });

 // shortcuts